-Room 901, a ground-floor Classic (which is adapted for disabled guests), is also large (20 sq.m) and, like the lobby, vaulted in limestone.
-The more modestly sized Deluxe Rooms, 904 and 905, and Single Room, 906, with views over town all have frescoed vaults.
-There's not much noise in Scicli at night, but the quietest rooms are the 2 Superior Rooms, 902 and 903, and the Single Room, 906, which look down onto the courtyard.
+The ground-floor Classic (which is adapted for disabled guests) is also large (20 sq.m) and, like the lobby, vaulted in limestone.
+The more modestly sized Deluxe Rooms and the Single Room with views over town all have frescoed vaults.
+If you're travelling with children there's a Triple Room with a kingsize double and an additional bed.
+There's not much noise in Scicli at night, but the quietest rooms are the Superior Rooms and the Single Room, which look down onto the courtyard.

 Breakfast, served on tables set with heavy taupe linen, is a generous spread.
 Local produce features strongly - there are handmade jams, Sicilian honeys, pistachio and hazelnut creams, handmade almond biscuits, cakes, ricotta still hot from the farm, lemon and chocolate puddings, fresh fruit salad, and plenty of fresh bread.
 Hot dishes, such as scrambled or fried eggs with bacon, ham or sausages, can also be ordered.

-If you want to eat out, you'll find plenty of places serving hearty Sicilian food: meaty stews, creamy cheeses, crispy pies and pungent Nero d'Avola red wines.
-Head to Donnalucata (10km away) for seafood - we recommend Ristorante Al Molo (Via Perello 90, tel: 0932 937710) for fresh, well-priced fish.
+You'll need to eat out for other meals.
+There are plenty of places serving hearty Sicilian food: meaty stews, creamy cheeses, crispy pies and pungent Nero d'Avola red wines.
+Head to Donnalucata (10km away) for seafood - we recommend Ristorante Al Molo for fresh, well-priced fish.

 Children are welcome, but with limited outdoor space and a distinctly designer décor, it's only really appropriate for older children or babes in arms.
 Cots are available free of charge, given advance notice.